philipsharp/afieldguidetoelephpants/source/_elephpants/2014-11-27-black-amsterdamphp.md

 sponsor: AmsterdamPHP
 reverse: AmsterdamPHP logo
 ---
-This elephpant is being produced for a [Kickstarter campaign](https://www.kickstarter.com/projects/rdohms/the-amsterdamphp-elephpant), and is not yet released.
+This elephpant was produced via a [Kickstarter campaign](https://www.kickstarter.com/projects/rdohms/the-amsterdamphp-elephpant).
+The colors match the [AmsterdamPHP](http://amsterdamphp.nl/) logo, which in turn match the flag and coat of arms of the City of Amsterdam.